elgwhoppo/lanpartysign/README.md

 The http daemon only updates a file once per second even though the shell script is updating it quicker.
 To create the illustion it’s updating faster, a small section for “fuzzing” averages the previous two values to fabricate a new one.

-Some error checking and exception handling is done to prevent the Python script from stopping if something trips up the script such as a ping timing out, or a blank value is fetched from pfSense.
+Some error checking and exception handling is done to prevent the Python script from stopping if a ping times out, or a blank value is fetched from pfSense.

 The Shell Script
 ================
-This script runs on our pfSense unit, and using vnstat, outputs a value in bps accessible over HTTP by the Raspberry Pi.
+This shell script runs on our pfSense unit, and using vnstat, outputs a value in bps accessible over HTTP by the Raspberry Pi.
 Hopefully elgwhoppo has more to say about it because he's the one that wrote it :)

 tl;dr “what do i need to buy?”
 ==============================